Stephen Orr: Fiction

-Orr's first novel Attempts to Draw Jesus (based on the disappearance of two jackaroos in the Great Sandy Desert in 1986) was runner-up in the 2000 Australian/Vogel's Literary Award and published in 2002.
+Orr's first novel, Attempts to Draw Jesus, was originally written by him as a play.
+It was runner-up in The Australian/Vogel Literary Award in 2000 and was published in 2002.
 His second novel, Hill of Grace, a portrait of a 1950s Barossa Valley religious cult awaiting the rapture, was released in 2004.

-In 2010 he published Time’s Long Ruin, a fictional study of grief following the disappearance of three children in 1960s Adelaide.
-It was later adapted by the State Opera of South Australia as the opera Innocence, with libretto by Adam Goodburn and music by Anne Cawrse.
+In 2010 he published Time's Long Ruin, a fictional study of grief following the disappearance of three children in 1960s Adelaide, loosely based on the Beaumont children.